In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Elements Massage franchise opportunity, including relevant news updates

-- 2018 average, median, highest, and lowest revenue; average and median gross profit percentage; average and median number of gift cards sold; average and median number of massage rooms; and average and median number of members as of December 31, 2018 for the (1) franchised Elements Massage studios that were open as of January 1, 2018, and operated throughout 2018; (2) franchised Elements Massage studios that were open for at least 1 year as of January 1, 2018, and operated throughout 2018; and (3) franchised Elements Massage studios that were open for at least 5 years as of January 1, 2018, and operated throughout 2018
+- 2019 average, median, highest, and lowest revenue; average gross profit percentage; average number of rooms; average new client trials; average conversion percentage; and average number of members as of December 31, 2019 for the top 10, top third, bottom third, bottom 10, and all franchised studios that were open as of January 1, 2019, and operated throughout 2019; all franchised studios that were open for at least one year as of January 1, 2019, and operated throughout 2019; and all franchised studios that were open for at least five years as of January 1, 2019, and operated throughout 2019

-- 2018 average new client trials per month and average membership conversion rate for the 41 Elements Massage studios that were opened between January 1, 2016 and December 31, 2018, were open as of December 31, 2018, and had operated for 1 month or longer
+- 2019 average and median new client trials per month for the top third, bottom third, and all franchised studios that were open as of December 31, 2018, and had operated for at least one month or longer

 Section I – Background Information

 16 Things You Need to Know About the Elements Massage Franchise

 1. In mid-July 2019, Elements Massage announced the grand opening of the brand’s 250th studio location in Denver, Colorado.
 Susan Lintonsmith, CEO of Elements Massage, said, “Over a decade ago, Elements Massage was started by a Massage Therapist with the goal of providing the therapeutic and healing benefits of massage therapy to every client.
 Today, the brand remains exclusively focused on massage and delivering on our mission of providing a personalized experience to meet each client’s need on every visit.
 Opening the 250th studio is a tremendous milestone for the brand.
 Thank you to all our franchisees and their studio employees and most importantly, our clients.”